urbanwildlifeinstitute/UWIN_tutorials/tutorials/Detection Mapping/detection_mapping.md

   <img src="./plots/bin_alpha_diversity.jpg" alt="Alpha diversity, Chicago in 2021" width="500" height="auto" />
 </p>

 We can also do this for groups of species.
-Let's 1) examine all the species in our study area, 2) filter down to carnivore species and 3) make a plot of counts of unique carnivore species at each of our sites (similar to above)
+Let's 1) examine all the species in our study area, 2) filter down to carnivore species and 3) make a plot of counts of unique carnivore species detected at each of our sites (similar to above)

 <details closed><summary>Solution</a></summary>